arekzaluski/theia/packages/cpp/README.md

 \#3 can be done either by:

-- Set `CPP_CLANGD_COMMAND` environment variable
+- Setting `CPP_CLANGD_COMMAND` environment variable
-- Add `cpp.clangdExecutable` preference in your home or your project `.theia/settings.json`:
+- Adding `cpp.clangdExecutable` preference in your home or your project `.theia/settings.json`:

         {
             "cpp.clangdExecutable": "/path/to/my/clangd/executable"
         }

-- Add clangd to system path.
-Default value of Clangd executable is set to `clangd`
+- Adding clangd to system path.
+Default value of executable path is set to `clangd`

 \#4 can be done either by:

-- Set `CPP_CLANGD_ARGS` environment variable
+- Setting `CPP_CLANGD_ARGS` environment variable
-- Add `cpp.clangdArgs` preference in your home or your project `.theia/settings.json`:
+- Adding `cpp.clangdArgs` preference in your home or your project `.theia/settings.json`:

         {
             "cpp.clangdArgs": "list of clangd arguments"
         }

 ## License
 - [Eclipse Public License 2.0](http://www.eclipse.org/legal/epl-2.0/)